Where to see Wildlife in Iceland

 For all its natural beauty Iceland is not famous for having a wealth of wildlife to discover.
 But this land of fire and ice does have some characterful creatures for you to meet.
-With few trees and some extreme weather conditions many animals would have a hard time here.
+With few trees and some extreme weather conditions, many animals would have a hard time here.
 But a hardy few have survived and prospered on land.

-In fact Iceland only has one native land mammal - the Arctic Fox.
+In fact, Iceland only has one native land mammal - the Arctic Fox.
 These fluffy fellows wandered over the ice during the last ice age and became stranded on the island as the ice melted.
 Surviving on insects and berries they became the lonely land creatures of Iceland until humans arrived in the 9th Century.

-In this article we explore the wild animals of Iceland.
+In this article, we explore the wild animals of Iceland.
 We will look at Iceland’s native wildlife and the best places to find them.
 We will also take a little look at both the domestic and wild animals brought over to Iceland by human settlers.

-Iceland Wildlife: Whales, dolphins and seals
+Iceland Wildlife: Whales, dolphins, and seals

 The most exciting of Iceland’s wildlife has to be its whales.
 These gentle giants of the ocean can be spotted throughout the waters of Iceland.
-Whale watching tours leave from various places around the coast, but the best place to see them is in the north.
-The village of Húsavík lies in the north east of Iceland about an hour from the Ring Road route.
+Whale-watching tours leave from various places around the coast, but the best place to see them is in the north.
+The village of Húsavík lies in the northeast of Iceland about an hour from the Ring Road route.
 It is the place to go if you are a marine life enthusiast with regular boat trips heading out into the nearby Skjálfandi Bay.